gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ### August

-* **SXOS 2.0 SiberX** Aug 10-14 2020 - siberXchange is a global community of cybersecurity leaders and professionals representing leading organizations across the world.
-Led by an advisory of cybersecurity champions, this online community has groups for problem solving, custom solutioning, networking and broadcasting.
-Address the global community from our reporting hub with live statistics and immersive visuals: multilingual, accessible and customized outreach. https://siberx.org/event/sxos-2-0/

-* **Tactical Edge Virtual Summit 2020** August 11-14 2020 - The Tactical Edge event covers a multitude of important cybersecurity topics, from the importance of awareness to pryvacy to new technological solutions using Artificial Intelligence and Machine Learning. https://tacticaledge.co/en/

 * **Red Con 2020 - IBM X-Force Red** August 19, 2020 from 10:00 AM – 02:00 PM ET - Go behind closed doors with the team at X-Force Red, IBM Security’s team of hackers.
 X-Force Red hackers have found a new zero-day vulnerability that could put millions of internet-connected devices at risk of a compromise, and they want you to know about it so you can combat it.
 In addition to the new zero-day research, the team will be showcasing new attack tools and techniques, all built by X-Force Red’s hackers, that can help you discover high risk vulnerabilities. https://securityintelligence.com/events/red-con-2020/

 * **SCYTHE's UniCon** SCYTHE invites customers, researchers, and developers to sign-up for our FREE virtual conference “UniCon” on August 20, 2020 from 10:00 am - 5:30 pm EDT. https://zoom.us/webinar/register/3815947366418/WN_b4Bm9E5BSi2rhACLwiaJGw